ramenengine/RamenEngine/modules.md

 ### Defining an asset type

-An asset type is a struct that extends the "header" described above.
+An asset type is a struct that extends the header described above.
 Defining an asset type is largely the same as defining a struct.

 You will also need to define the asset loader and asset declaration word.